Upper Canada: Parliament

 The Legislative Council of Upper Canada was the upper house governing the province of Upper Canada.
 Although modelled after the British House of Lords, Upper Canada had no aristocracy.
 Members of the Legislative council, appointed for life, formed the core of the oligarchic group, the Family Compact, that came to dominate government and economy in the province.

 The Legislative Assembly of Upper Canada functioned as the lower house in the Parliament of Upper Canada.
 Its legislative power was subject to veto by the appointed Lieutenant Governor, Executive Council, and Legislative Council.

-Local government
+Districts and local government

-Local government in the Province of Upper Canada was based on districts.
-In 1788, four districts were created:
+Local government in the province of Upper Canada was based on districts.
+Guy Carleton, 1st Baron Dorchester created four districts 24 July 1788.